Dakshin22/Schedule99/README.md

 # How to use

 Upon running the program, a default schedule will be stored with a single node with name "FREE" and duration 100.
+Whenever the user adds events, the parts of the schedule that are not taken up by events will be replaced by nodes with name FREE and with duration of the unoccupied time.

 ## Basics